 Students can access Brightspace whenever they want to.
-With a system uptime of better than 99.9%, Elaine knows that students will be able to access Brightspace anytime—without interrupting her downtime.
+With a system that consistently delivers 99.9% uptime, Elaine knows that students will be able to access Brightspace anytime—without interrupting her downtime.

 - They can upload assignments, review course content as they study, or plan ahead by looking at their schedules—all without Elaine having to do anything.